ArcherFSharpTesting/Types/README.md

 ### Usage ###

-Reference Archer.CoreTypes in your F# test projects to access these shared types and ensure compatibility with other Archer libraries.
+Reference Archer.Types in your F# test projects to access these shared types and ensure compatibility with other Archer libraries.

 ---
 For more details, see the source files in the `Lib` directory.

-## Archer.CoreTypes Public Types ##
+## Archer.Types Public Types ##

-This document describes the main public types exposed by the Archer.CoreTypes library.
+This document describes the main public types exposed by the Archer.Types library.
 These types are intended for use by consumers of the framework, such as test authors and library integrators.

 ### TestTag ###